architect/arc.codes/src/views/docs/en/guides/backend/events-and-queues.md

 Architect has three main primitives of background functions:
 - [@events](/docs/en/reference/arc-pragmas/@events) - A pub/sub service that uses SNS.
-- [@scheduled](/docs/en/reference/arc-pragmas/@scheduled) - Cron functions that are invoked at a specific rate with CloudWatch Events.
+- [@scheduled](/docs/en/reference/arc-pragmas/@scheduled) - CRON functions that are invoked at a specific rate with CloudWatch Events.
 - [@queues](/docs/en/reference/arc-pragmas/@queues) - A distributed message queue that uses SQS.

 Each type of function enables a reliable way for Lambda functions to call one another while also remaining stateless.
 This allows your distributed system to process data before it has to be committed to a persistent store.
 Imagine background tasks as more memory for your main functions to do more work that it doesn't have to deal with right away.